zhujingyang520/vlsi_project/README.md

 This step is similar to Step 4 except the netlist and delay file are from P&R instead of synthesis results.
 You can follow the procedure in Step 4 to launch the post-layout simulation.
-It is expected to observe the waveform with latency and glicthes but the functionality should be same as before.
+It is expected to observe the waveform with latency and glitches but the functionality should be same as before.